clinical-genomics-uppsala/NIPTViewer/docs/server_configuration.md

     }
 ```

-Support for more database can be added by modifying this section of settings.py
+Support for more database can easily be added by modifying this section of settings.py